Sign-Compute-Resolve for Tree Splitting Random Access: Analysis

 We are now ready to state the main result of this section. \begin{theorem} $S(L) = L $ if $1\leq L\leq K$, and, for $L>K$

 \end{theorem} \begin{IEEEproof} Directly from Lemmas~\ref{lem:TLbound} and~\ref{lem:gammabound}. \end{IEEEproof}

-In Figure~\ref{fig:SinL} we illustrate $S(L)$, as well as its lower and upper bounds for various values of $K$.
-In Table~\ref{table:TLbounds} we also provide a numerical evaluation of $\alpha^*$ and $\beta^*$.
+In Table~\ref{table:TLbounds} we provide a numerical evaluation of $\alpha^*$ and $\beta^*$.
+Also, in Figure~\ref{fig:SinL} we illustrate $S(L)$, as well as its lower and upper bounds for various values of $K$.
 Finally, in Figure~\ref{fig:RresinL} we illustrate the expected number of users that is resolved per slot given that $L$ users are active, $\Rresolve(L) = L/S(L)$, including its upper and lower bounds derived from the bounds on $S( L )$.

 From Theorem~\ref{th:boundsbasic}, we derive results on the expected number of users that is resolved per slot $\barRresolve$, \ie the expected throughput. \begin{theorem} The expected number of users that is resolved per slot is lower bounded as